sahillihas/sahillihas/README.md

   - 🎓 IIT Madras scholar with expertise in Artificial Intelligence.
   - 💼 Data Scientist working in Medical AI and NLP.
   - 📚 Published papers in Medical AI and ontology-driven models.
-  - 🚀 Passionate about building intelligent, real-world AI solutions.
+  - 🚀 Passionate about building intelligent and real-world AI solutions.

     Let’s create something amazing together! 💻✨